Gravity-mediated entanglement via infinite-dimensional systems: Conclusion

 It has recently been claimed that finite-dimensional classical systems can mediate entanglement in the GME setup~\cite{vidal2025bose}.
 In order to understand how this result relates to our work, we first compare our proof method to that of~\cite{galley2022}, which explicitly required both kinematical and compositional properties of the classical mediating system.
 Kinematically, it required the existence of a resolution of the identity transformation (i.e.\ the existence of a maximal non-disturbing measurement), and compositionally, it required the standard tensor product composition rule.
-Operationally, the use of a tensor product encodes the requirement of \textit{tomographic locality}~\cite{Wootters,Hardy2001,Mueller2021,Plavala2023}: states of a composite system $AB$ are uniquely determined by the statistics and correlations of local measurements on $A$ and on $B$.
-This principle is satisfied by classical and quantum theory, and by many (but not all) more general probabilistic theories.
+Operationally, under the assumptions of the framework of general probabilistic theories (GPTs)~\cite{Mueller2021,Plavala2023}, the use of a tensor product encodes the requirement of \textit{tomographic locality}~\cite{Wootters,Hardy2001,Mueller2021,Plavala2023}: states of a composite system $AB$ are uniquely determined by the statistics and correlations of local measurements on $A$ and on $B$.
+This principle is satisfied by classical and quantum theory, and by many (but not all) GPTs.
+The framework of $C^*$-algebras allows for definitions of subsystems which satisfy local tomography~\cite[Definition 1]{vanLuijkSchwonnekStottmeisterWerner2024}, but which do not meet all the other assumptions of subsystems in the GPT framework.
+In general, the equivalence between local tomography and the existence of a tensor product need not hold in the $C^*$-algebraic framework.
+However, as shown in~\cite[Theorem 5]{vanLuijkSchwonnekStottmeisterWerner2024}, for $C^*$-algebras, local tomography together with the assumption of \emph{statistical independence} (which is met in GPTs) is equivalent to the existence of a tensor product.
+This clarifies the operational content of our assumption that the composition of $A$, $G$ and $B$ is described by a $C^*$-tensor product.

-The implications of our result are conceptually significant: any observed entanglement between spatially separated quantum systems that interact solely via gravity would provide evidence that the gravitational field cannot be modelled as a classical system (understood as both locally classical and compositionally standard, i.e.\ composing in a locally-tomographic way), even in its most general, infinite-dimensional formulation.
-Instead, it must possess intrinsically non-classical features, such as non-commutativity, the ability to admit superpositions of geometries, or the admittance of additional nonlocal degrees of freedom that lead to a violation of tomographic locality. \
+Our result is another piece of the puzzle in answering the question of what the observation of entanglement in a GME experiment would imply: the observation of entanglement between spatially separated quantum systems interacting only through gravity would point towards the gravitational field not being adequately described by a classical model (understood as both locally classical and compositionally standard, i.e. composing in a locally tomographic way), even in a very general, infinite-dimensional formulation.